Skip to content

 Product Comparison: Finding Your Perfect Match

 Let's make this super easy.
-Here's how these products stack up against each other:
+Here is how these top products stack up against each other:

 Product Best For Application Price Range How Often to Use Special Features

-HydroCell Tradie Coil Cleaner Indoor units, split systems Spray can $25-35 Every 3-6 months No-rinse formula, treats odours
+HydroCell Tradie Indoor units, split systems Spray can $25-35 Every 3-6 months No-rinse formula, treats odours

 SpeedClean SpeedyFoam Outdoor condensers Pour/spray $45-55 Every 6-12 months Biodegradable, clings to vertical surfaces

-SpeedClean CoilShot Tool Deep cleaning outdoor units Hose attachment $60-70 One-time purchase Reaches deep into coils
+SpeedClean CoilShot Tool Deep cleaning outdoor units Hose attachment $60-70 One-time purchase Reaches deep inside coils

-For most homes, I'd recommend starting with a good indoor cleaner like the HydroCell and an outdoor cleaner like the SpeedyFoam.
-The CoilShot tool is a fantastic investment if your system is older or located in a particularly dusty area.
+For most homes, I highly recommend starting with a good indoor cleaner like the HydroCell and an outdoor cleaner like the SpeedyFoam.
+The CoilShot tool is a fantastic long-term investment if your system is older or located in a particularly dusty area.

 AC-Service-Why-Is-Important-to-Clean-Evaporator-Coils-Properly